apache/phoenix-site/site/source/src/site/markdown/tuning_guide.md

 ### Using local indexes

 If using 4.8, consider using local indexes to minimize the write time.
 In this case, the writes for the secondary index will be to the same region server as your base table.
 This approach does involve a performance hit on the read side, though, so make sure to quantify both write speed improvement and read speed reduction.

-## Deleting

-When deleting a large data set, turn on autoCommit before issuing the `DELETE` query so that the client does not need to remember the row keys of all the keys as they are deleted.
-This prevents the client from buffering the rows affected by the `DELETE` so that Phoenix can delete them directly on the region servers without the expense of returning them to the client.

-# Explain Plans

-An `EXPLAIN` plan tells you a lot about how a query will be run.
-To generate explain plan look at this reference: http://phoenix.apache.org/language/index.html#explain.
-For a more detailed explaination on how to interpret the explain plan and further use it for tuning queries go to: http://phoenix.apache.org/explainplan.html

-# Improving parallelization

-You can improve parallelization with the [UPDATE STATISTICS](https://phoenix.apache.org/update_statistics.html) command.
-This command subdivides each region by determining keys called *guideposts* that are equidistant from each other, then uses these guideposts to break up queries into multiple parallel scans.
-Statistics are turned on by default.
-With Phoenix 4.9, the user can set guidepost width for each table.
-Optimal guidepost width depends on a number of factors such as cluster size, cluster usage, number of cores per node, table size, and disk I/O.

-In Phoenix 4.12, we have added a new configuration <code>phoenix.use.stats.parallelization</code> that controls whether statistics should be used for driving parallelization.
-Note that one can still run stats collection.
-The information collected is used to surface estimates on number of bytes and rows a query will scan when an EXPLAIN is generated for it.

 # Further Tuning